top of page

 5 Things Before Kindergarten

 For those of us with tweens and teens, online safety is at the forefront of our daily parenting concerns.
 But what about parents with younger children?
 How important is online safety to those who are shepherding the tender hearts of preschoolers?
 We actually feel that a strong parenting strategy for keeping your kids safe online is best started before they even go off to kindergarten!
-During the critical years of discipline and boundaries (2 – 5 years old), laying a foundation for good digital habits is essential.
+During the critical years of discipline and boundaries (2 – 5 years old), laying a foundation for your home to have digital habits is essential.
 Our strongest recommendation is to limit technology almost completely before kindergarten (save touch-screen technology until 6+), while still teaching them these foundational lessons.

 I recently had the privilege of helping a group of moms who are parenting young children understand the 5 essential things you need to teach your kids about online safety before they head off to kindergarten.
 Not all kids go off to a traditional brick-and-mortar school five days a week for kindergarten, but for those who do, this represents a big turning point in their understanding of the world that exists beyond their home.
 They will encounter new friends, new challenges, and new frontiers.
 From in-classroom technology, to peer influences, your baby’s mind will be opened to things you may not be able to control.